rdinch/MathResourceStudio-Help/docs/design-elements/add-a-picture.md

 2. Type a new value in the field or use the up and down arrows to increase or decrease the value.
 Valid range: 10 to 800.

+!!! note
-NOTE: The picture width is automatically adjusted to maintain the image's aspect ratio.
+    The picture width is automatically adjusted to maintain the image's aspect ratio.
 This setting is only an adjustment and does not change the actual size of the image in the Picture editor.

 Change the alignment